SupaMafia/awesome-window-manager-config/README.md

 no wallpaper:
 - nitrogen need to be launched for at least once before reloading awesome

-nvidia driver casuing a black screen after log out (solved):
+nvidia driver casuing a black screen after logging out (solved):
 - solved by installing lxdm (other login manager could work as well)
 - when black screen occurs, go down to tty by ctrl+alt+f1 or ctrl+alt+f2 or +f3 or + f4 .., and go back to lxdm by ctrl+alt+f7.
+- Not the most elegent solution.

-for High DPI displays optimization:
+High DPI displays optimization:
+- There are two places you can change it.
+First, .Xresources.
+Second, xorg.conf.
 - check your dpi by: xdpyinfo | grep -B 2 resolution
-- for nvidia: change the xrog.conf under /etx/X11/xrog.conf by adding "option DPI" under "screen" section.
+- For nvidia user: change the xrog.conf under /etx/X11/xrog.conf by adding "option DPI" under "screen" section.
+Sample included.
+If the file does not exit, create one by: nvidia-xconfig
+- Change the cursor size and dpi setting in /.Xresources.
 Sample included

-- if the file does not exit, create one by nvidia-xconfig
-- or change cursor size and dpi setting in /.Xresources.
-Sample included
--
-slow Rofi response
+Slow Rofi response
 - I don't know what is the reason. but dmenu works fine.

+Dropbox logo bug: white border around the logo